UVA-MLSys/DS5110_Fall_2024/Team 4/README.md

 The Faas Message Interface(FMI) uses the TCPunch

 Links to an external site. communication library and Rendezvous server to establish socket communication between ($n$) AWS Lambda functions.
-To run FMI Python scripts, it is necessary to deploy a Rendezvous Server on the public internet.
+To run `FMI Python scripts` like is needed for the Astronomy Inference at Scale, it is necessary to deploy a Rendezvous Server on the public internet.

 The `UVA DS5110` AWS account (TODO: link here) has includes a prebuilt Docker image that can be used.